 Current situation requiring improvements

-- In the current setting, co-products management generates costs.
+- In the current setting, management of co-products generates costs.

-- More specifically, fruits unfit for consumption remain underexploited and kernels are not valorised in a local and fully transparent manner.
+- More specifically, apple pomaces remain underexploited and pits are not valorised in a local and fully transparent manner.

 Main activities in FAIRCHAIN

-- Production of an alternative cleaning agent via biofermentation of co-products that are unfit for consumption, for innovative cleaning applications with bio-preservation effects and possibly alternative feed or photo-sanitation applications.
+- Production of an alternative cleaning agent via biofermentation of co-products that are unfit for consumption, for innovative cleaning applications with bio-preservation effects and possibly alternative feed or crop protection applications.

 - Explore the potential for various positive externalities, like lowered ecological footprint, improved food security, increased added value generated per unit of fruits sold, or improved links between farmers and processors.
 This requires some process improvements and deeper knowledge of business models to reach a successful demonstration within the project.